 The Selection Process and Timeline

 All application materials must be RECEIVED by KU by the December 1 deadline.
 All applicants must meet minimum admissions criteria to be considered for review by the selection committee.
 Selection of applicants is based on a number of factors, including overall GPA, personal statements, volunteer/work experience, and recommendation letters.
 Patterns of past or current academic performance that include multiple withdrawals, failures or repeats of coursework as noted on official transcripts may indicate the applicant is at risk of not succeeding in the intense and demanding KU occupational therapy degree program.
-Students chosen to move on to the next step of admission are notified of selection status in writing by email: "invitation offered," "admission denied," or "waiting list."
-All applicants will be notified of the selection committee's decision by January 15 by email.
-Applicants remain in the applicant pool for consideration pending final decisions.
+Students chosen to move on to the next step of admission are notified of status by an email invitation to interview.

 Technical Standards and Accommodations